openfun/jitsi-box/README.md

 ## Hardware

-Almost all of the hardware used in this project is exchangeable with any other that the users considers fit or easier to acquire.
+Almost all of the hardware used in this project is exchangeable with any other that the users consider fit or easier to acquire.

 All we aim to do in this section is to present the hardware that we have selected and tested in our prototype.